Roshan9597/Roshan9597/README.md

 - 👋 Hi, I’m Roshan Rai
-- 👀 I’m interested in
+- 👀 I’m interested in designing, developing Database & Website.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning building dynamic website using PHP & developing my programming skills.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on [Not Looking].
-- 📫 How to reach me ...
+- 📫 You can reach me at bayungrai95@gmail.com.

 <!---
 Roshan9597/Roshan9597 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.